top of page

 Starcrest Consulting.png

-Greenhouse Gas Emissions and Air Pollution
+Greenhouse Gas Emissions & Air Pollution

-Underwater Noise
+Underwater

-Risk of Ship Strikes
+Risk of Fatal Ship Strikes

 to Whales

-Ship strike risk is estimated utilizing parts of the full, spatially-explicit ship strike model from Rockwood et al. 2020.
+Ship strike risk estimated utilizing parts of the full, spatially-explicit ship strike model from Rockwood et al. 2020.
 Components of the model were isolated which depend on speed (eq.
 1) including the encounter rate between whales and vessels, the probability of mortality given a collision and the probability of active avoidance by whales.

 image.png